nuelladev/JavaScript-Quiz-App-/README.md

 ## Description.
-A simple weather App application built with HTML, CSS, AND JavaScript.
+A simple quiz App  built with HTML, CSS, AND JavaScript.

 ### Technologies Used
 HTML, CSS, and Javascript.